xbreu/talpa/README.md

 # Talpa
 Talpa ("mole" in Latin), by Arty Sandler (a.k.a.
 Artyom Tchebotaryov), is a member of the connection game family.

-The goal of Talpa is to open a path of orthogonally connected empty spaces linking the opposite edges of the board marked by your color without opening a similar path between your opponent's edges.

 ## Setup
 Talpa is played on an 8x8 board.
 The inner smaller board (6x6) can also be used by beginners or for quick games.